 """

-This is the associated Java code to the first step (the framework used is Cucumber):
+This is the associated Java code for the first step (the framework used is Cucumber):

 @Given("^Get to hotel service \"([^\"]*)\" returns a response with the status code (\\d+) and the body:$$")